qiutuleng/laravel-passport-phone-verification-code-grant/README.md

 ## Configure

-1. You must needs implement `\QiuTuleng\PhoneVerificationCodeGrant\Interfaces\PhoneVerificationCodeGrantUserInterface` interface in your `User` model.
+1. You must implement `\QiuTuleng\PhoneVerificationCodeGrant\Interfaces\PhoneVerificationCodeGrantUserInterface` interface in your `User` model.

 ```php
 <?php